 You can access the Dataflow monitoring interface by using the Google Cloud console.
 The monitoring interface can show you:

-- A list of all currently running Dataflow jobs and previously run jobs within the last 30 days.
+- A list of all running Dataflow jobs and all jobs run within the last 30 days.

 - A graphical representation of each pipeline.